BUSHSAFE

 1. Preparedness

-Prepping falls into this category.
+Prepping and preparedness falls into this category.
 As do sensible bushwalkers and hikers who know the critical pre-trip actions to take, and the critical items to always take with them.
 On Every Walk.
 The Scout's motto of 'be prepared' comes under this category.
 Trivial events begin to shape an incident, long before the incident happens.
 After all, the best survival situation, is the one that never happens in the first place.
+As Climate Change impacts start to ramp up, Preparedness also includes Emergency Evacuation Planning.

 2. Surviving